AselaIroshan/web_scrape/README.md

       *add sms api
       *store data in Google sheet using customer API

-To work with this, should add the js file of code to the Google sheet customer script. more details  "https://github.com/onescales/google-sheet-api"
+To work with this, should add the js file of code to the Google sheet custome script. more details  "https://github.com/onescales/google-sheet-api"